-Effective October 21, 2021, the Company entered into a securities purchase agreement with Sixth Street Lending LLC ("Sixth Street"), pursuant to which Sixth Street purchased a convertible promissory note (the "October 21, 2021 Sixth Street") from the Company in the aggregate principal amount of \$63,750, such principal and the interest thereon convertible into shares of the Company's common stock at the option of Sixth Street any time after the six-month anniversary of the October 21, 2021 Sixth Street.
-The October 21, 2021 Sixth Street contained debt issue costs of \$3,750.
-The Company used the net proceeds from the October 21, 2021 Sixth Street for general working capital purposes.
-The maturity date of the October 21, 2021 Sixth Street Note is October 21, 2022.
-The October 21, 2021 Sixth Street Note bore interest at a rate of 8% per annum, which interest may be paid by the Company to Sixth Street in shares of the Company's common stock; but shall not be payable until the October 21, 2021 Sixth Street Note becomes payable, whether at the maturity date or upon acceleration or by prepayment.
+Effective October 21, 2021, the Company entered into a securities purchase agreement with Sixth Street Lending LLC ("Sixth Street"), pursuant to which Sixth Street purchased a convertible promissory note (the "October 21, 2021 Sixth Street Note") from the Company in the aggregate principal amount of \$63,750, such principal and the interest thereon convertible into shares of common stock at the option of Sixth Street any time after the six-month anniversary of the October 21, 2021 Sixth Street Note.
+The October 21, 2021 Sixth Street Note contained debt issue costs of \$3,750.
+The Company used the net proceeds from the October 21, 2021 Sixth Street Note for general working capital purposes.
+The maturity date of the October 21, 2021 Sixth Street Note was October 21, 2022.
+The October 21, 2021 Sixth Street Note bore interest at a rate of 8% per annum, which interest was payable in shares of common stock; but was not payable until the maturity date or upon acceleration or by prepayment of such note.